Capability Maturity Model: Capability Maturity Model Integration

-The CMM model's application in software development has sometimes been problematic.
+The CMMI model's application in software development has sometimes been problematic.
 Applying multiple models that are not integrated within and across an organization could be costly in training, appraisals, and improvement activities.
 The Capability Maturity Model Integration (CMMI) project was formed to sort out the problem of using multiple models for software development processes, thus the CMMI model has superseded the CMM model, though the CMM model continues to be a general theoretical process capability model used in the public domain.

+In 2016, the responsibility for CMMI was transferred to the Information Systems Audit and Control Association (ISACA).
+ISACA subsequently released CMMI v2.0 in 2021.
+It was upgraded again to CMMI v3.0 in 2023.
+CMMI now places a greater emphasis on the process architecture which is typically realized as a process diagram.
+Copies of CMMI are available now only by subscription.

 Adapted to other processes

-The CMM was originally intended as a tool to evaluate the ability of government contractors to perform a contracted software project.
+The CMMI was originally intended as a tool to evaluate the ability of government contractors to perform a contracted software project.
 Though it comes from the area of software development, it can be, has been, and continues to be widely applied as a general model of the maturity of process (e.g., IT service management processes) in IS/IT (and other) organizations.